-Let the mixture cool completely for 1 hour, then use an electric hand mixer or transfer to an electric stand mixer until whipped into a fluffy consistency, about 3 minutes.
+Let the mixture cool completely, about 1 hour.
+Use an electric hand mixer or transfer to a stand mixer fitted with the whisk attachment and whisk until fluffy, about 3 minutes.

 - We don't recommend substituting almond meal for the flour—the texture will not be as light.

-- Any cocoa powder can be used, but natural is ideal because it will add acidity for the baking soda and deliver a more concentrated chocolate flavor.
+- Any cocoa powder can be used, but natural is ideal because it will add acidity to the baking soda and deliver a more concentrated chocolate flavor.

 - Light coconut sugar is preferable to dark.
 We suggest using the lightest golden one available.